 There are a bunch of different ways to do this, but here are two of the most common:

 Writing Guests Posts

-Writing a post for an authoritative site in your niche will show Google that you’re a trusted source of information.
+Guest posting for an authoritative site in your niche will show Google that you’re a trusted source of information.
 This could increase your site’s domain authority and help it rank higher.

 Help a Reporter Out (HARO) is a resource that journalists and other writers use to find expert quotes and insight for their own writing.
 Oftentimes, they’ll include a backlink to your site in the published version of their article.

 Anyone can sign up for HARO.
 Scour it every day for questions related to your skill set and respond as often as possible to increase your chances of landing quotes.